ramonchristophermorales/php-standards/README.md

 # php-standards
-Extensive research on PHP standards across different ways and platforms For legacy application that runs on PHP 5.3 and below, maybe applicable to PHP 5.4
+Extensive research on PHP standards across different ways and platforms.

+For legacy application that runs on PHP 5.3 and below, maybe applicable to PHP 5.4.

 # PSR Standards